Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 lab mates that are running a specific version of Linux, then it makes sense to do the same.
 Being able to consult with co-workers and friends makes getting support much easier.

-If there are no organizational considerations, then consider using a popular distribution with wide acceptance in the community.
-Ubuntu is the first distribution that comes to mind here.
-Much of the forensic software available today for Linux is developed and tested on Ubuntu.
-There is a huge support community for Ubuntu, and just about any question you might have has already been answered and is readily available.
-While this can be said for other distributions (Arch Linux comes to mind), Ubuntu is most certainly the most ubiquitous.

 There are, however other points that might warrant scrutiny.
 Ubuntu, as popular as it is, has drifted toward a more desktop oriented operating